-Named for the city’s Historic National Monument, the Ocmulgee Indian Mounds, their website says they have gone back to their roots, when living off the land and creating things from scratch were the way of life.
+Named for the city’s Historic National Monument, the Ocmulgee Indian Mounds, their website claims they have gone back to their roots, when living off the land and creating things from scratch were the way of life.
 You can see this in the care they’ve put into their food and beer.
 All of the beer is made in house with the exception of the cider that comes from California.

 I really liked the line up of beers they had.
 With mainstays, seasonals, and experimentals there is something for everyone.
 One of my favorites was “Gosebusters”.
 A Gose is a German beer made with at least 50% wheat, a sour component, like in this case, lemongrass, an herbal characteristic and some saltiness.
 I didn’t think it would be my favorite, but it was very refreshing and perfect for a hot summer day.
 That’s the great thing about a brewpub that offers a flight.
 You get to take a chance, try a little of several different kinds of beers and maybe find one that really surprises you.

 The burger line up is on point as well.
 They use Georgia’s own, Bentley Farms grass fed angus beef that they grind fresh daily in house to present a variety of tasty, well put together burgers.
 Another bonus is the sauces they make in house.
 How about Ocmulgee Ketchup, Jalapeno Ranch or House Made Beer Mustard to go with your hand cut fries?

 We didn’t order any appetizers this time, but on my next visit, I’m going to try the Wisconsin Cheese Curds or the Homemade Pimento Cheese.